Huse-lab/SettleEtAl_Beta2IntegrinPhagocytosis/README.md

   * Rows in each table represent time points analyzed, each column represents a sample analyzed.
 For single sample analyses, there will only be one column.

  ##  Confocal Microscopy Phagocytic Cup Polarization Analysis Instructions
+For calculating Actin, Vinculin or CD18 accumulation ratios.
+This analysis is fully automated, besides data curation and running the code.

+Related Figures: 3K, 4E, S5D, 6E, 7F, S9D

  Main Script: PhagocyticCupQuantification_v4.m